Peridigital/mini-lessons/ng-assessment-points/state-params/README.md

 Your task:

-1. When a button is clicked on
+1. When a button is clicked on: <br />
-  a. the id of that user will appear in the url as a url parameter
+  a. the id of that user will appear in the url as a url parameter <br />
-  b. and you should find yourself on the details route
+  b. and you should find yourself on the details route <br />

-2. When on the details state:
+2. When on the details state: <br />
-    a. the user's info of the button that was clicked on should be displaying
+    a. the user's info of the button that was clicked on should be displaying <br />
-    b. the user's info that is being displayed should be based on the user id in the url
+    b. the user's info that is being displayed should be based on the user id in the url <br />

 3. Show your mentors when you are finished.